Warning: Android Malware Can Empty Your PayPal Account

 The UK government found that 73 percent of U.K.-based charities with incomes larger than £5 million had been targeted within the past 12 months.
 Finally, security researchers at Agari uncovered the makings of a massive BEC scam that used commercial lead generation services to identify 50,000 executives to target.

 Need some email security pointers?
-The free MakeUseOf email security course is about to get up and running.
+Check out our free email security guide.
 Sign up right here!

 4. Amazon Customers Suffer Pre-Christmas Phishing Campaign